 IS THIS A POLITICAL PARTY?

-DO I NEED TO CHANGE MY POSITION ON ISSUES?
+DO I NEED TO CHANGE MY POSITION ON ISSUES TO PARTICIPATE?

 Absolutely not.
 We don't want anyone to change their party, or their beliefs -- in fact, bringing those affiliations and beliefs to the table is important.
-We need to have multiple voices and multiple perspectives, and working on solutions will require support across the political spectrum.
+We need to have multiple voices and multiple perspectives, as working to overcome the divisiveness in our political culture will require support across the political spectrum.

 That being said, if you're feeling that other members of your party are adopting extreme views beyond what you're comfortable with, or that you don't align with the majority of other party members, this could be the place to participate.

-WHY AREN'T ISSUES LIKE CLIMATE CHANGE, MINIMUM WAGE, HEALTHCARE AND IMMIGRATION INCLUDED ON THE PROBLEMS PAGE?
+WHATE ARE YOUR POSITIONS ON ISSUES LIKE CLIMATE CHANGE, MINIMUM WAGE, HEALTHCARE AND IMMIGRATION?

 We're pretty sure that if we can fix the extremism and incivility in our politics, that may make tackling other issues easier for everyone.

 DO YOU HAVE A POSITION ON THIRD PARTIES?

 Majority in the Middle is agnostic on third parties.
 Our focus is on giving those in the middle a place to gather outside of hyperpartisan back-and-forth, and on elevating voices of people who are modeling behavior we want to see.
 There is important progress we can make in a system dominated today by two parties but these principles would be valuable to improving civic engagement in a multipartisan environment as well.